 CCMA's regional reclaimed water program, which began in 1998, provides customers with water for year around irrigation, reducing dependency on the local water supply while maintaining aesthetic landscaping.

 Other non-potable applications include cooling water for power plants and oil refineries, industrial processes, dust control, construction activities, concrete mixing, and artificial lakes.

-Please Contact Brandon Bradley, Capital Project Specialist with CCMA, for
+Please Contact Brandon Bradley, Capital Project Specialist with CCMA, for inquiries on Reclaimed Water.